-the above image is not the actual cover art. i have no idea what the actual cover art is. i can’t find it anywhere on the internet, and i never got a copy of the album once it was packaged and given a very limited release. i didn’t even get credit in whatever bare-bones liner notes there were for recording it. my payment was a bag of funky-smelling smokable green stuff.
+The above image is not the actual cover art.
+I have no idea what the actual cover art is.
+I can’t find it anywhere on the internet, and I never got a copy of the album once it was packaged and given a very limited release.
+I didn’t even get credit for recording it in whatever bare-bones liner notes there were.
+My payment was a bag of funky-smelling smokable green stuff.

-tyson was in a lot of different bands back in the guys with dicks days. one of those bands was the hardcore outfit ADHD, and one saturday afternoon in march 2002 i got a phone call from him asking if i could bring my gear over to his place and record the band’s live set. they’d been playing semi-regular shows for months and figured it was about time they made an album.
+Tyson was in a lot of different bands back in the Guys with Dicks days.
+One of those bands was the hardcore outfit ADHD, and one Saturday afternoon in March of 2002 I got a phone call from him asking if I could bring my gear over to his place and record the band’s live set.
+They’d been playing semi-regular shows for months and figured it was about time they made an album.

-all i really had that i could bring with me was my mixer, the no-frills opto-compressor i was using at the time, the few mics i had, and the few shitty mic preamps i had. all the instruments and amps were already there in tyson’s basement. it was the only time i ever got to record tyson’s own drum set. for whatever reason, he preferred to use my kit for our recording sessions and the few live shows we played.
+All I really had that I could bring with me was my mixer, the no-frills opto-compressor I was using at the time, the few mics I had, and the few shitty mic preamps I had.
+All the instruments and amps were already there in Tyson’s basement.
+It was the only time I ever got to record his drum set.
+For whatever reason, he preferred to use my kit for our recording sessions and the few live shows we played.

-as with SEED OF HATE, i think i did a pretty decent job of recording and mixing music that was not exactly the sort of stuff i normally worked with, given the equipment i had at the time, stupid fried useless mic preamp and all. this doesn’t sound as good as the fetal pulp CD (the drum sound is a lot less powerful here), but it got the job done at the time.
+As with SEED OF HATE, I think I did a pretty decent job of recording and mixing music that was not exactly the sort of stuff I normally worked on, given the equipment I had at the time, stupid fried useless mic preamp and all.
+This doesn’t sound as good as the Fetal Pulp CD (the drum sound is a lot less powerful here), but it got the job done at the time.

-i tried dumping the tracks back on my mixer a few years ago to make myself a copy of the album so i could listen again, but the backup CDs seem to have gone janky on me. you can at least hear a few of the tracks on myspace over HERE. something to listen for: there’s a support scream from tyson in anthrax envelope about 35 seconds into the song that’s so hilarious in the way it doesn’t quite come off, i’m a little amazed he didn’t ask me to mix it out. maybe he thought it was funny too.
+I tried dumping the tracks back on my mixer a few years ago to make myself a copy of the album so I could listen again, but the backup CDs seem to have gone funny on me.
+You can at least still hear a few of the tracks on Myspace over HERE.
+Something to listen for: there’s a support scream from tyson in Anthrax Envelope about 35 seconds into the song that’s so hilarious in the way it doesn’t quite come off, I’m a little amazed he didn’t ask me to mix it out.
+Maybe he thought it was funny too.